A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 But it is equally bad for the rest of India, who don’t realise that the fate of the farmer is inextricably linked with their own.

-Lesser output for farmers results in lesser food reaching out markets, driving up the cost of available food and also making us, as a nation, rely on food imports.
+Lower output for farmers results in less food reaching the market, driving up the cost of available food, and also making us, as a nation, more reliant on food imports.

-Not that the river water that does reach farms results in bounteous crops either.
+Not that the river water that reaches farms results in bountiful crops either.

 Loaded with effluents from industrial and municipal waste, our rivers have become less givers of life and more bearers of life-threatening illnesses.